benisrael29/cluster-setup/README.md

 ### 4. Configure SSH access to the master node

-To enable SSH access to the master node from your personal PC:
+To enable SSH access to the master node from your personal PC on the same local network:

 1. On the master node, run:
    ```bash